369 Method

 • Home: "I am living in my dream apartment in Brooklyn with natural light filling every room."

 For 25 more examples across every life area, see 369 method examples.
 You can also use the AI Affirmation Generator to create a personalized affirmation based on your specific goal.
+To apply the 369 method specifically to wealth — block identification, six wealth methods, and a 30-day plan — see manifest money.

 1. Keep it under 25 words.
 You're writing this 18 times a day.
 If it's too long, you'll start abbreviating or rushing, which kills the emotional engagement.